Fast Lane (electronic toll collection)

-Fast Lane was the original branding for the electronic toll collection system used on toll roads in Massachusetts, including the Massachusetts Turnpike, Sumner Tunnel, Ted Williams Tunnel, and Tobin Bridge.
-It was introduced in 1998, and later folded into the E-ZPass branding in 2012.
-Fast Lane transponders were fully interoperable with member agencies of the E-ZPass Interagency Group, however Fast Lane transponders (or the "E-ZPass MA" replacement transponders exclusive to Massachusetts) afford users discounted tolls in some junctions that out-of-state users are not offered.
+Fast Lane was an electronic toll collection system within the U.S. state of Massachusetts.
+It was created in 1998 by the Massachusetts Turnpike Authority (MTA), and was fully interoperable with the multi-state E-ZPass network.
+Fast Pass was used for toll collection on the Massachusetts Turnpike throughout the state, and the Sumner Tunnel, Ted Williams Tunnel, and Tobin Bridge in and around Boston.
+Fast Lane was previously sponsored by FleetBoston Financial, Citizens Bank, and TD Bank.
+The Massachusetts Department of Transportation (MassDOT) rebranded Fast Lane to E-ZPass and ended corporate sponsorship in 2012.

-In 2012 the Department of Transportation began the process of converting all existing Fast Lanes to E-ZPass lanes and also began to phase out the Fast Lane name.
-The Fast Lane website is now branded as E-ZPass MA.
-With the change, the toll collection system has ceased to have corporate sponsorship.
-Towards the end of 2016 and into 2017, the entire toll road system in the Commonwealth was converted to open-road tolling, thus the system no longer has any booths.

 History

 The original electronic toll collection system in Massachusetts was called MassPass and was installed at the Ted Williams Tunnel.
 This system was scrapped and replaced by the current E-ZPass-compatible system in 1998 for the Ted Williams Tunnel and the Massachusetts Turnpike Boston extension and extended to the rest of the turnpike in 1999.

 When the system was first introduced, AAA gave out to its Western Massachusetts members an orange Fast Lane pass.
 This pass could be used from exits 1 to 6 without toll because these exits did not previously charge tolls.
 The orange passes were eliminated when tolls were reinstated on that section of the Turnpike on October 15, 2013.

 In 2011, MassDOT announced that the Fast Lane branding would be dropped beginning in mid-2012 and rebranded to the typical E-ZPass and switch to the purple and white signage.
 This has occurred along all tolls, officially phasing out Fast Lane in itself.